 Physical education teachers at public schools must be certified by their state; the minimum requirement in most states is a bachelor's degree in education with an emphasis in physical education.
 P.E. teachers in private schools may not have to be certified.
 Some aspiring P.E. teachers earn dual majors in education and a fitness area like kinesiology.
 After completing a degree program, aspiring P.E. teachers must complete a period of student teaching under the supervision of an experienced teacher.

 According to the U.S. Bureau of Labor Statistics (BLS), many teachers are expected to retire in the coming years.
 However, the BLS also noted that employment of teachers is greatly dependent on local and state budgets.
-With that in mind, the BLS projected that from 2012-2022, kindergarten, elementary and middle school teachers could see 12% growth, which was about as fast as average, while high school teachers could face growth of just 6% (www.bls.gov).
+With that in mind, the BLS projected that from 2014-2024, kindergarten, elementary, middle, and high school teachers could see 6% growth in job positions (www.bls.gov).

 Personal trainers help individuals or small groups improve their physical fitness by guiding them through aerobic and strength-building workouts.
 Trainers might work in gyms or in clients' homes.

 Personal trainers are expected to have a strong understanding of physical fitness techniques.
 They might have a bachelor's degree in kinesiology, exercise science or physical education.
 Additionally, many aspiring trainers seek professional certification.
 There are several nationally recognized certifying agencies, including the Aerobics and Fitness Association of America, the American Council on Exercise and the National Academy of Sports Medicine.
 Certifying bodies require applicants to have AED and CPR certifications and pass exams.

 Many personal trainers work for gyms or health clubs; others start their own businesses and work independently.
 Personal trainers are usually paid by the hour, but some jobs are salaried positions.
-According to the BLS, the mean annual salary of personal trainers in 2014 was $$39,410.
-Employment of personal trainers and other fitness workers was expected to grow by about 13% in 2012-2022, according to the BLS.
-The BLS stated that eight percent of fitness workers were self-employed in 2014 and that self-employed workers often earned much more than average.
+According to the BLS, the mean annual salary of personal trainers in 2015 was $40,970.
+Employment of personal trainers and other fitness workers was expected to grow by about 8% in 2014-2024, according to the BLS.
+The BLS stated that 10% of fitness workers were self-employed in 2014.